Skip to main content

 Don’t use more ketamine to manage the pain.
 It will do more damage.

-If you’re in pain, the best thing to do is talk to a health professional.
+If you’re in pain, it’s best to talk to a health professional.

 Stop using ketamine